 Repealing FIRPTA would ensure that tax considerations will not prevent capital from flowing to the most productive investments.
 Such reform could unlock billions in foreign capital that could help to both drive new investment and refinance real estate loans.
-If outright repeal proves impossible, Congress should consider targeted reforms to the FIRPTA regime.
-NMHC/NAA are particularly pleased that the Finance Committee on February 11, 2015, approved legislation offered by Senators Menendez and Enzi that would provide a partial exemption from FIRPTA for certain stock of real estate investment trusts.43 Another worthwhile proposal would exempt from the application of FIRPTA gains of foreign pension funds from the disposition of U.S. real property interests.
-Notably, President Obama included a version of this proposal in his Fiscal Year 2016 Budget.44
+If outright repeal proves impossible, Congress should consider additional targeted reforms to the FIRPTA regime.
+NMHC/NAA were particularly pleased that Congress in late 2015 enacted legislation to both provide a partial exemption from FIRPTA for certain stock of real estate investment trusts and exempt from the application of FIRPTA gains of foreign pension funds from the disposition of U.S. real property interests.38

-Priority 9: Improve Incentives for Energy Efficiency in Commercial Buildings and Large Multifamily Properties
+Priority 9: Improve Incentives for Energy Efficiency in Commercial Buildings and Multifamily Properties